sustech-nlp/FinSafetyBench/README.md

 ## Citation

-If you use the Compound-QA dataset or find our work useful, please cite our paper:
+If you use the FinSafetyBench or find our work useful, please cite our paper:

 ```bibtex
 @misc{hou2026finsafetybenchevaluatingllmsafety,